-Granted, the walk was led by a bull-like, dancing black man, dressed in bright red regalia like a some kind of sassy Native American, and the pre-game festivities involved a talk by, and Q&A with, the president of the New Orleans Hornets.
+Granted, the walk was led by a bull-like, dancing man dressed in bright red regalia like a some kind of sassy Native American shaman, and the pre-game festivities involved a talk by, and Q&A with, the president of the New Orleans Hornets.
 We were also served many drinks and countless foodstuffs.

 It was a good sell.
-Although I was tired beyond belief, I still had a good time, and that speaks volumes for how the event was presented and delivered.
+Although I was tired beyond belief, I still had a good time, and that speaks volumes about how the event was presented and delivered.

-I didn’t think much of it until I received an email a few months later, informing me that I had been chosen; where shall they send the plane tickets?
-At that point I had already planned out the outlines of the US road trip I’m currently engaged in, so I set New Orleans as my halfway point, certain that it would end up being a nice break if nothing else; a free bed and some free food in the land of excess.
-A nice way to rest after bussing it around half the US.
+I didn’t think much of it until I received an email a few months later, informing me that I had been chosen: where should they send the plane tickets?
+At that point I had already planned the outlines of the US road trip I’m currently on, so I set New Orleans as my halfway point, thinking that it would be a nice break if nothing else.
+A free bed and some free food in the land of excess.
+A nice way to rest after bussing around half the US.

 Thankfully, the tradeoff was worth it.
-Myself and 26 other influential folk from various industries (medical, sustainability, digital media, artistic endeavors) were treated to more food than we could eat, more hands than we could shake (all attached to amazing people), and more activities than we could possibly undertake.
-I did all I could to catch shut-eye, and still I ended up with a great deal of sleep debt piled up next to the business cards and swag I accumulated over the span of the program.
+Twenty-six influential folk from various industries (medical, sustainability, digital media, artistic endeavors) and I were treated to more food than we could eat, more hands than we could shake (all attached to amazing people), and more activities than we could possibly undertake.
+I tried to catch shut-eye, and still I ended up with a great deal of sleep debt piled up next to the business cards and swag I accumulated during the multi-day event.

 We had our own tent (and food and drinks) at a music festival.
 We had box seats at the Hornets game.
 We ate at some fabulous restaurants and hobnobbed with the owners.
-We attended galas at the home of a jazz legend and a movie studio.
-We were given passes to several entrepreneurial events and access to some of the biggest names in business and tech in the area.
+We attended a gala at the home of a jazz legend, and another at a movie studio.
+We were given passes to entrepreneurial events and access to some of the biggest names in business and tech in the area.

-We were also given free reign to ask what we would and tasked with figuring out what New Orleans has to offer people like us.
-There was a charming honesty about the whole situation: the people who were showing us around knew they were in an echo chamber down here, and although they felt things were improving, they wanted feedback on what they could be doing better, and how they could best frame their city’s story so that creative, intelligent folk from around the world would want to settle there.
+We were also given free reign to ask whatever we liked, and were tasked with figuring out what New Orleans has to offer people like us.
+There was a charming honesty about the whole situation: the people showing us around knew they were in an echo chamber, and although they felt things were improving, they wanted feedback on what they could be doing better, and how they could frame their city’s story so that creative, intelligent folk from around the world would want to settle there.

-Traveling the world, I’m fortunate to meet welcoming people everywhere I go, but that’s partially because I’m loud about my arrival, and my network is expansive enough that I can generally get in touch with SOMEONE right off the bat.
-This makes meeting people quickly somewhat easy, and a friend of a friend is a friend, so the open arms are not always universal if initial connections are hard to come by.
+Traveling the world, I’m fortunate to meet welcoming people everywhere I go, but that’s partially because I’m loud about my arrival, and my network is expansive enough that I can generally get in touch with someone right off the bat.
+This makes meeting people easier, and a friend of a friend is a friend.
+But this is trickier if you don’t already have contacts available.

-Part of what fascinates me about New Orleans is that the people who live here are that way to EVERYONE.
-Whether on a tour or walking around solo, even through bad parts of town, I had trouble finding anyone who didn’t say ‘Hey!’ or tell me that I should definitely go to some parade that’s coming up.
-It’s a variation of the ‘Southern Hospitality’ concept, certainly, but also distinctive from it in that there’s an edge…rather than being blindly welcoming, it’s more like the people are trying you on for size, hoping to figure out if you’ll be their next neighbor.
+Part of what fascinates me about New Orleans is that the people who live here seem to be that way to everyone.
+Whether on a tour or walking around solo, even through ‘bad’ parts of town, I had trouble finding anyone who didn’t say ‘Hey!’ or tell me that I should definitely go to some upcoming parade.
+It’s a variation of the ‘Southern Hospitality’ concept, but distinctive from it in that rather than being blindly welcoming, it’s more like the people are trying you on for size, wanting to see if you’re a good fit to be their next neighbor.

 In this way, New Orleans is the perfect midpoint for this road trip, as we’ve met amazing people all along the way, and explored a lot of fantastic cities, all of which had something great to offer.
-New Orleans is no different, except that in looking around you can’t help but feel the same way; you’re trying it on for size, seeing if you’re the right type of personality to live in such a place.
-If you have the balls and personality to bootstrap your life a bit.
+New Orleans is no different, except that in looking around you can’t help but feel the same way.
+You’re trying it on for size, seeing if you’re the right type of personality to live in such a place.
+If you have the balls and personality to bootstrap your whole lifestyle.

 I’m hoping my path crosses with New Orleans again in the near-future.
-I’m not ready to settle down anywhere, but it would be fun to have a small house somewhere, so that when I want to take a break, I can hide away and sleep a bit (and not on a bus).
-Someplace I could rent out when I’m not there, or just loan out to friends who are passing through.
-Maybe it could double as an office and I could hire a few people to work on various projects and situate them there, as they have incredibly favorable tax laws…
+I’m not ready to settle down anywhere, but it would be fun to have a small house somewhere so that when I want to take a break I can hide away and sleep (and not on a bus).
+Someplace I could rent out when I’m not there, maybe, or just loan out to friends who are passing through.
+Maybe it could double as an office and I could hire a few people to work on various projects and situate them there, as they do have favorable tax laws…

 You see what happens?
-The combination of at-home-vibes, cheap real estate, and a political system that is doing all it can to get doers to the area is almost too much to handle!
+The combination of at-home-vibes, cheap real estate, and a political system doing all it can to get doers to the area is magnetic.

-Something to note: I don’t know that I would ever have seen this side of New Orleans if I hadn’t been invited to participate in the NOLA Bound program, and been introduced around to people who already live and work in the area.
-It’s not that you can’t find that same information yourself, it’s just that you have no reason to suppose it’s there.
-I’ve hit dozens of cities on this road trip, and each one is great in it’s own way, so why should I assume that one or another will take the cake in any one area?
+I don’t know that I would ever have seen this side of New Orleans if I hadn’t been invited to participate in the NOLA Bound program, and if I hadn’t been introduced around to people who already live and work in the area.
+It’s not that you can’t find that same information yourself, it’s just that you have no reason to guess it’s there.

 Open your doors, invite people in, and see what kind of response you get.
 Invite people to watch the game as you play it, and even non-fans will take the opportunity to see how you play.